konnov/protocols-made-fun/_posts/2025-12-15-tftp-symbolic-testing.md

 | 13            | 0                       |

-In the end, it looks like my TLA<sup>+</sup> specification was a bit sloppy, in comparison to the mature implementation of `tftp-hpa`.
+It looks like my TLA<sup>+</sup> specification was a bit sloppy, in comparison to the mature implementation of `tftp-hpa`.
 I have not designed this protocol and did not give much thought to it.
-Obviously, the engineers have spent much more time about its behavior.
+Obviously, the engineers have spent much more time thinking about its behavior.
+You can check the specification in [the repository][testing repo].

 ## 9. Testing against adversarial behavior